45th Session of UNESCO’s World Heritage Committee

 Poster

-The 45th session of the World Heritage Committee of UNESCO will be held in Kazan, Russia in 2022.
+The 45th session of the World Heritage Committee of UNESCO will be held in 2022.
 Hashtag: #45whc

 The event is notable for its adoption of new world heritage sites as well as the potential for delisting sites that are not fulfilling their commitments.